haoxins/haoxins.github.io/archived-2021/parallel-high-perf-computing.md

     when to move the data and doing it for you behind the scenes.
-As this is such a major part of GPU programming, innovation continues to occur on the hardware and soft- ware side for this functionality.
+As this is such a major part of GPU programming, innovation continues to occur on the hardware and software side for this functionality.
   - **Synchronization**
   - A mechanism must be provided to specify the synchronization requirements between the CPU